-2. The economics blogosphere reveals that economics is often just a clash over competing metaphysical explanations for a phenomena.
+2. The economics blogosphere reveals that economics is often just a clash over competing metaphysical explanations for a phenomenon.
 “No it’s not secular stagnation, it’s a savings glut”.
-For an outsider it might seem intelligent.
-But in reality it is chest-beating about preferred ways to label the residual.
+For an outsider, it might seem intelligent.
+But in reality, it is chest-beating about preferred ways to label the residual.

 3. Improving economics is not about the mainstream versus the rest.
 It’s about social scientists being able to communicate big ideas to each other, and about empirical strategies to try an eliminate bad or useless ideas and refine the domains in which particular models may apply.
 Read Evonomics.

-4. The long peace since WWII is an historical anomaly.
+4. The long peace since WWII is a historical anomaly.
 Expect either a) another war between superpowers in your lifetime, or b) a perpetual skirmish against nominal out-group "enemies" who are mostly fabrications.